 Relationship tips are a dime a dozen.
 Except when they come from Brendon Burchard.
-Brendon has a unique way of teaching.
+Brendon has a unique way of teaching and making his point.
 His style, content, and delivery are always amazing.
 I am happy to bring you this video he did about relationships.
 I’ll expand on his 3 main points and show where his 3 tips are in line with top relationship experts.

 Run of the Mill Relationship Tips